liam-wiltshire/talks/linux/content.md

 # Sar

-- Sar can be used to parse the log data for today, se the output for a previous day, and extract particular parts of the data:
+- Sar can be used to parse the log data for today, see the output for a previous day, and extract particular parts of the data:
  - By time - using start time (-s) and end time (-e)
  - Disk transfer (-b), (-d)
  - Network (-n)